avgustint/tower-clock-oled/readme.md

 Step 8: Enter tower clock current minute
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_0007.jpeg)

-Step 9: Enter relay opening state delay in miliseconds in step of 10 miliseconds.
+Step 9: Enter relay opening state delay in milliseconds in step of 10 milliseconds.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_0008.jpeg)

-Step 10: Enter motor rotating wait time after triggering the relay in miliseconds in step of 10 miliseconds.
+Step 10: Enter motor rotating wait time after triggering the relay in milliseconds in step of 10 milliseconds.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_0021.jpeg)

 Step 11: Confirm or Cancel inserted values to take affect.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_0022.jpeg)

 On confirming last step, values are stored and set.
 New time is now used and controller returns to normal operational mode.
 If user does not finish the setup process, then controller returns to normal operation after timeout (60 seconds) since last user interaction.
-This prevents staying in edit mode when user just accidently clicks on encoder button.
+This prevents staying in edit mode when user just accidentally clicks on encoder button.
 In edit mode relay trigger does not operate and tower clock would be stopped.

 ## **Usage**

-When conttroller operates in normal mode, you can use rottary encoder button to display different information on LCD screen.
+When controller operates in normal mode, you can use rotary encoder button to display different information on LCD screen.
 When user interact with button, LCD backlight is switched on and remains on for 30 seconds from the last interaction.
 Following screens are available:

 Showing current controller time and day of week.
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/controller/IMG_9987.jpeg)